Where Feeling Heard

 If I had to make the decision to break confidentiality then this would be done in discussion with you in the first instance.

-As a rule, I would say no, however in certain circumstances (particularly regarding counselling young people) I may permit a parent or guardian to sit in for an initial five minutes if this helps ease any anxiety for you.
+In certain circumstances (particularly regarding counselling young people) I may permit a friend, parent or guardian to sit in for an initial five minutes if this helps ease any anxiety for you.

-The number of sessions required can vary from person to person and will depend on what issues and concerns you bring to counselling.
+The number of sessions required can vary from person to person and will depend on what concerns you bring to our sessions together.

-I do not ask you to commit to attending a particular number of sessions, though at an initial appointment, I will ask you to take time to think about what you would like to gain from counselling and if you are happy to work with me going forward.
+I do not ask you to commit to attending a particular number of sessions, and at an initial appointment I will ask you to take time to think about what you would like to gain from counselling and begin to build a meaningful and therapeutic relationship with you.

 Counselling can be carried out on a weekly, fortnightly or monthly basis subject to agreement.

-With agreement, counselling would generally take place on the same day and time to allow you to plan your diary.
+With agreement, counselling sessions would generally take place on the same day and time to allow you to plan your diary, although I will be flexible as I can be to accommodate you.

 © Colin Thomson Counselling